-And “worked” is the right verb.
-IIW is a high-leverage event: ideal for developers and other interested parties that want to move both code and conversation forward.
+IIW is a high-leverage event: ideal for anybody who wants to move both code and conversation forward.
 Many initiatives and standards have been on many tables at IIW over the years.
 OAuth and OpenID are two of them.
 The Personal Data Ecosystem Consortium, ProjectVRM and many other .orgs (as well as .coms) either grew directly out of IIW, or in soil enriched by conversation and hackery at IIW.

 IIW is cheap, as conferences go.
-ROI is maximized by absence of speeches, keynotes, panels and vendor-driven agendas.
-While attendees are from a Corporate participation is by humble sponsors who like what IIW does for the world — and to supply the free meals and an all-day espresso bar.
+ROI is also maximized by absence of company-driven agendas.
+Corporate participation is by humble sponsors who like what IIW does for the world — and to supply free meals each day and an all-day espresso bar.